 This is the longing of God’s heart toward us, that we learn to trust Him.
 And it is the longing of our hearts to trust Him fully.

 Rather than giving up in prayer, keep going back to God asking Him to help you in every circumstance of every day.
-Remember this promise: “ … casting all your anxieties on Him, because He cares for you” (1 Peter 5:7).
+Remember the promise of 1 Peter 5:7, which asks us to cast “ … all your anxieties on Him, because He cares for you.”

 In this new year I’d love for you to join me in growing in prayer by reading my new book My Heart Ever His: 40 Prayers for Women.
 It’s in our store!